intel/neural-compressor/docs/3x/get_started.md

 Intel Neural Compressor 3.X extends PyTorch and TensorFlow's APIs to support compression techniques.
 The below table provides a quick overview of the APIs available in Intel Neural Compressor 3.X.
 The Intel Neural Compressor 3.X mainly focuses on quantization-related features, especially for algorithms that benefit LLM accuracy and inference.
-It also provides some common APIs across different frameworks.
-For example, Auto Tune API support accuracy driven quantization and mixed precision, benchmark API aimed to measure the multiple instances performance of the quantized model.
+It also provides some common modules across different frameworks.
+For example, Auto-tune support accuracy driven quantization and mixed precision, benchmark aimed to measure the multiple instances performance of the quantized model.

 <table class="docutils">
   <thead>